rubensolozabal/vnf_placement_optimization_rl/README.md

 script_test
 ```

-The output from *script_test* are the *test.csv* files, which are available in *save/*.
+The output from *script_test* are the *test.csv* files, which are also available in *save/*.
 To visualize the comparison between Gecode and the neural network model run:
 ```
 python graphicate_test.py -f save/model_test.csv
 ```